Chadius/terosDesignNotes/characters/majorEnemies/waterTyrant.md

 The original Torrin is a devout follower of good religions like Virton and Nirsi.
 But Torrin doesn’t care about that.
 She’s here to take: she wants a mate, she wants to rule, she wants to own her identity.
 ###​ Internal
 Torrin knows she is an incomplete vessel.
 The body must be fed first before the mind or soul.
 Everyone should help her first.

+##### Who am I?
+One one aspect of Water Tyrant has over Teros, is that she can always relate to him as they are both dealing with cloning blues.
+No matter what they do, they will always be compared to the original.

+As for the water tyrant, she just hates being compared to Torrin.
+She may have at one point thought, "what would Torrin do?"
+But she's tired of restricting herself.
+She's tired of Torrin's neutral responses of measured, calm self-restraint.
+She has the power, she has the abilities, she has control.
+And why not flaunt it?
+Especially against those who would look down on her for being a duplicate.

+It helps her push away the thought that one day, Torrin will conquer her and take her back.

+Compare and contrast with the Water Tyrant.
+She's going to die, miserably, as a duplicate.
+Claiming that she never got to exist as a separate feature that even with her power, even with or wealth, even with her army, even with a drastically different alignment from Torrin.
+She is always bound to Torrin.
+She never found her escape.

+Friendships also define their behavior.
+For Teros, many of his allies, never knew the original.
+Many of them speak about their purposes and their humanity.
+They ask if they are doing the right thing.

+The Water Tyrant, conversely has no allies.
+Just the Corrupted Teros who uses her as a vessel.
+He doesn't care about her personality.
+He doesn't care that she seeks purpose.
+He just says, "this is who you are" and he has not allowed her to ask the question.

+This causes her to lash out at others.
+She represses the rage that she feels over this because she cannot strike her from Master.
+She becomes the tyrant and she soon begins conquering all in her attempts to fix to well the rage inside of her without actually confronting it.

 ###​ Core

 #​ Relation to Player Characters